mumer119131/next-invoice-generator/README.md

 3. Use the existing design system and components
 4. Follow the TypeScript patterns established in the codebase

+## 🏗️ Architecture

+### Server-Side Rendering (SSR)
+The landing page is fully server-side rendered for optimal SEO performance:

+- **Static Content**: Most of the landing page content is rendered on the server
+- **Client Components**: Interactive elements (theme toggle, buttons) are hydrated on the client
+- **SEO Optimized**: Search engines can easily crawl and index the content
+- **Performance**: Faster initial page load and better Core Web Vitals

+### Component Architecture
+- **Hybrid Approach**: Combines SSR for content and CSR for interactivity
+- **Modular Design**: Separate client components for specific interactive features
+- **Theme Support**: Dark/light mode works seamlessly with SSR

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 🚀 Deployment

 ### Vercel (Recommended)